jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in cases for the last seven days is: 3627.0
+>The average increase in cases for the last seven days is: 3596.0
 >
->The last time cases per day were this high was Oct 21 2021: 1 day ago.
+>The last time cases per day were this high was Oct 22 2021: 2 days ago.
 >
->The seven day average then was: 3749 cases.
+>The seven day average then was: 3627 cases.

 >
->The last time cases per day was lower than this was Aug 25 2021: 58 days ago.
+>The last time cases per day was lower than this was Oct 23 2021: 1 day ago.
 >
->The seven day average then was: 3481 cases.
+>The seven day average then was: 3592 cases.
 >
->Today marks the lowest 7 day average in the last three weeks.
+>The lowest 7 day average reported cases per day in the last three weeks was on Oct 23 2021.
+>
+>This was 1 days ago.
+The average was 3592 cases per day.
+>
+>The current 7 day average case rate is an increase of 0.1 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the last seven days is: 230
+>The average increase in hospitalizations per day for the last seven days is: 226
 >
->The lowest 7 day average reported hospitalizations per day in the last three weeks was on Oct 12 2021.
+>Today marks the lowest 7 day average in hospitalizations in the last three weeks.
->
->This was 10 days ago.
-The average was 228 hospitalizations per day.
->
->The current 7 day average hospitalization rate is an increase of 0.9 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)